wind turbine

 Can I sign-up to wind power for my home?

-While there are ways to get some wind power generated electricity to your home, signing up for purely wind energy at your property isn’t an option – at least not right now.
-Unless you were to go about the process of setting up and installing you own turbine or windmill on your property and becoming self-sufficient in your energy use, there’s no sure-fire way to know if the electricity you are using is 100 per cent wind powered.
+While there are ways to get some wind power generated electricity to your home, signing up for purely wind energy at your property isn’t an option — at least not right now.
+Unless you were to set up and install your own turbine or windmill on your property and go off-grid, there’s no sure-fire way to know if the electricity you are using is 100 per cent wind powered.

-That being said, if your home is powered through the grid, chances are you are already accessing a small percentage of wind powered electricity.
-If you were looking to increase this percentage, however, you could start contributing to an initiative called ‘GreenPower’ through your electricity provider.
-With GreenPower, your retailer can agree to offset some or all of your energy usage by purchasing electricity from accredited renewable generators – like wind farms.
+That being said, if your home is powered through the grid, chances are you are already accessing a small percentage of wind-powered electricity.
+If you wanted to invest in green energy, however, you could start contributing to an initiative called GreenPower through your electricity provider.
+With GreenPower, your retailer can agree to offset some or all of your energy usage by supporting accredited renewable generators like wind farms.
 This renewable energy can then be fed into the grid on your behalf.

-While it won’t mean that your energy is 100 per cent renewable or wind powered, since all electricity, no matter how it is generated, is fed into the same grid, it does mean that you’ll be contributing more clean energy sources to the network.
-Keep in mind, however, that some retailers may charge you extra for incorporating GreenPower into your plan.
+While it doesn’t mean your energy is 100 per cent renewable or wind-powered, since all electricity, no matter how it is generated, is fed into the same grid, it does mean that you’ll be contributing more clean energy sources to the network.
+Keep in mind, however, that most retailers charge extra for GreenPower.

 What is the cost of using wind energy?

-In fact, by 2030, it is believed that the cost for a wind farm to deliver electricity to the grid will be below $50 per megawatt hour, according to the government’s Australian Renewable Energy Agency (ARENA).
+In fact, by 2030, it is believed the cost for a wind farm to deliver electricity to the grid will be below $50 per megawatt hour, according to ARENA.

 What are the advantages of wind energy?